netraular/esp32_console/main/controllers/audio_manager/README.md

 # Audio Manager

 ## Description
 This component manages audio playback of WAV files using the I2S peripheral.
 It is designed to run in a dedicated FreeRTOS task, allowing for non-blocking audio playback control from the main application or UI.
+It incorporates robust error handling and advanced task synchronization for stable performance.

 ## Features
 -   Plays `.wav` files from a filesystem (e.g., SD card).
 -   Supports basic playback controls: Play, Pause, Resume, and Stop.
--   Provides robust volume control, mapping a user-facing 0-100% scale to a safe physical limit.
+-   **Robust Volume Control:** Implements a safe volume limit.
+It intelligently maps a user-facing 0-100% scale to a pre-configured physical maximum (e.g., 35%), protecting the speaker from damage.
--   Exposes functions to get the current playback state, total duration, and progress.
+-   **Advanced State Management:** Exposes functions to get the current playback state (including `AUDIO_STATE_ERROR`), total duration, and progress.
+-   **Error Handling:** Can detect playback errors (like an SD card being removed) and transition to an `AUDIO_STATE_ERROR` state, allowing the UI to react gracefully.
--   Handles I2S driver initialization and teardown automatically based on the WAV file's properties.
+-   **Automatic I2S Configuration:** Initializes and tears down the I2S driver automatically based on the WAV file's properties (sample rate, bit depth).
--   Parses standard WAV headers to configure I2S parameters like sample rate and bit depth.
--   **Provides real-time audio data for a visualizer**: Processes the audio stream and sends peak data for **32 frequency bars** to a FreeRTOS queue, allowing for a detailed spectrum display in the UI.
+-   **Real-time Audio Visualizer Data:** Processes the audio stream and sends peak data for **32 frequency bars** to a FreeRTOS queue, enabling a detailed spectrum display in the UI.

 ## How to Use

 1.  **Initialize the Manager:**
     Call this function once at application startup.
-It sets up the initial state.
     ```cpp
     #include "controllers/audio_manager/audio_manager.h"

-    // In your main function or an initialization sequence
     audio_manager_init();
     ```

 2.  **Play a File:**
     To start playback, provide the full path to a `.wav` file.
-This will create a new task to handle the audio stream.
     ```cpp
-    if (sd_manager_is_mounted()) {
-        const char* audio_file = "/sdcard/music/my_song.wav";
-        if (!audio_manager_play(audio_file)) {
+    if (!audio_manager_play("/sdcard/music/my_song.wav")) {
-            // Handle error, e.g., task creation failed
+        // Handle error, e.g., previous task didn't stop in time
     }
-    }
     ```

 3.  **Control Playback:**
-    Use these functions to control the audio stream from your UI or event handlers.
+    Use these functions from your UI or event handlers.
     ```cpp
-    // Pause the currently playing audio
     audio_manager_pause();

-    // Resume paused audio
     audio_manager_resume();

-    // Stop playback completely and clean up resources
+    audio_manager_stop(); // Stops playback and cleans up resources
-    audio_manager_stop();
     ```

 4.  **Control Volume:**
     Adjust the volume in predefined steps.
+The manager handles the mapping to the safe physical limit.
     ```cpp
-    // Increase volume
     audio_manager_volume_up();

-    // Decrease volume
     audio_manager_volume_down();
     ```

 5.  **Get Status Information:**
-    These functions are useful for updating a user interface (e.g., a progress bar or status label).
+    These are essential for updating a user interface.
     ```cpp
     audio_player_state_t state = audio_manager_get_state();

+    if (state == AUDIO_STATE_ERROR) {
+        // The player stopped due to an error (e.g., SD card removed)
+        // Update UI to show an error message and disable playback controls.
+    }

     uint32_t duration_sec = audio_manager_get_duration_s();
     uint32_t progress_sec = audio_manager_get_progress_s();

-    uint8_t volume_percent = audio_manager_get_volume(); // This is the internal physical value
+    // Note: This returns the internal physical volume (e.g., 0-35).

-    // Update UI based on the values...
+    // The UI is responsible for scaling this to a 0-100% display value.
+    uint8_t physical_volume = audio_manager_get_volume();
     ```

 6.  **Using the Audio Visualizer:**
-    The manager processes audio data and sends peak values to a queue, which can be read by the UI to draw a spectrum visualizer.
+    Read the visualizer data from the queue provided by the manager.
     ```cpp
     #include "controllers/audio_manager/audio_manager.h"